• Skip to main content

 But we accelerate our students’ learning by teaching them in small, needs-based groups.

-Mistake #5 – Not giving our students time to read on their own
+Mistake #5 – Not giving our students time to practice reading

 Too often we spend most of our reading time teaching students about reading instead of giving them time to read.